 How to choose

-If you're a freelancer or agency managing multiple client brands: AEO Copilot is the only tool in this list built specifically for your workflow.
-The free tier lets you test before committing, and the agency pricing is designed to leave room for your margin.
+If you're a freelancer or agency managing multiple client brands: AEO Copilot is the only tool in this list built specifically for your workflow, and the only one that plugs into the way AI-native teams already work, through Claude and an MCP server rather than yet another dashboard.
+The free tier lets you test before committing, and the agency pricing leaves room for your margin.

 If you want a free starting point to understand where you stand: the free audit or HubSpot's AEO Grader will give you a snapshot without any cost.